Malaysia coalition extends rule despite worst electoral showing

 "It is an election we consider fraudulent and the EC has failed," he said.

-The National Front has heavy advantages, including its deep pockets, control of mainstream media, and an electoral system skewed in its favour.
+The National Front has heavy advantages, including its deep pockets, control of mainstream media, and an electoral system skewed in its favor.

 Anwar had accused the coalition of flying up to 40,000 "dubious" voters, including foreigners, across the country to vote in close races.
 The government says it was merely helping voters get to home towns.